alexkuc/portfolio/README.md

 - conflict resolution among colleagues and other department’s staff
 - create comprehensive infrastructure documentation from scratch of 5 geo-remote offices

-## Group Leader
+## Wordpress Mentor

 <div class='textbox'>
-    <p>Self-Assembled Team of Four Freelancers</p>
+    <p>Group of Wordpress Developers</p>
     <p>Nov 2016 - Aug 2017</p>
     <div></div>
 </div>

 - lead (remotely) self-assembled team of four WordPress freelancers
-- break down client requirements into technical assignments and allocate work to appropriate individual
+- help gain necessary web development skills as a part of training sessions
-- assist with technical issues if any of the freelancers get stuck with their assignment
+- explain Wordpress eco system and differentiate between good and bad practices
-- track progress and coordinate work to make sure client’s deadline will be met
+- assist with the necessary tooling as a part of development process
-- handle billing and payroll
+- explain how to handle first clients and how to break user requirements into technical assignments

 ## Stirling Public Speaking Society

 <div class='textbox'>
-    <p>Vice-president and Treasurer</p>
+    <p>Vice-President and Treasurer</p>
     <p>Sep 2016 - Jun 2018</p>
     <div></div>
 </div>